 Import Active Directory users

-- Import users from AD using one of these methods.
-You can combine these methods if you need.
+You can combine import methods.
 For example, you can set an import schedule, but also do an "on demand" import if you've added new users in AD and want to import them into Okta immediately.
+After importing users, you complete these tasks:

-Before you can import users from AD, ensure you have installed and configured the AD agentA software agent is a lightweight program that runs as a service outside of Okta.
+The Okta AD agentA software agent is a lightweight program that runs as a service outside of Okta.
 It is typically installed behind a firewall and allows Okta to tunnel communication between an on-premises service and Okta's cloud service.
 Okta employs several agent types: Active Directory, LDAP, RADIUS, RSA, Active Directory Password Sync, and IWA.
-For example, users can install multiple Active Directory agents to ensure that the integration is robust and highly available across geographic locations..
+For example, users can install multiple Active Directory agents to ensure that the integration is robust and highly available across geographic locations. must be installed and configured.

 - Click the Import tab.